They say that you can’t step in the same river twice.

 Eventually, I begin to slow down gradually to a comfortable coast, like a cruise ship passing by an island paradise.
 Only here, the mural of colors was far more vivid and vibrant.
 Even the colorful collage of shapes from the dreamworld felt drab and lifeless by comparison.
 I must now have transcended all known dimensions of the physical world.
 I thirst for adventure into this wondrous realm, where the storms that never ceased to rain on me have given way to a rainbow.

 But slowly, the colors begin to fade into gray, and deep within my senses now register a constant throbbing.
 In the real world, it might have been my head throbbing from a concussion.
 In the back of my consciousness, I hear a siren.
-I wondered if I imagined it at first, until I took one last glimpse back at the world I knew while the colors still granted me sight, to see a troupe of paramedics kneeling over my limp body, praying against all hope they had not been too late.
+I wondered if I imagined it at first, until I took one last glimpse back at the world I knew while the colors still granted me sight.
+A troupe of paramedics was kneeling over my limp body, praying against all hope that, even with their tremendous fortune at happening upon me, they had not been too late.

 But I hope that they had.